pankaja-shree/30Days30Sites-Main/README.md

 You can skip the day you missed completely, or tack it on to the end.
 The end result is you learning something new and building your portfolio up through this challenge.
 Just focus on that!

 ### **Where can I host my code?**
-You can host your code whereever you want, but we recommend either Github or Codepen.
+You can host your code whereever you want, but we recommend either [Github](https://github.com) or [Codepen](https://codepen.io).

-With Codepen, it is a self contained coding area where you can writing your code and view the results through the same browser application.
+With Codepen, it is a self contained coding area where you can write your code and view the results through the same browser application.
 It's simple to use and simple to share with others when you are done.

 If you want a more personalized solution you can opt for Github.
-Either create your own portfolio repository *(and we'd suggest setting up [GitHub Pages](https://pages.github.com/) with it!)* or use this one (after you have forked it of course).
+Either create your own portfolio repository *(and we'd suggest setting up [GitHub Pages](https://pages.github.com/) with it!)* or use this one (af*ter you have forked it of course)*.

 We recommend making a new folder for each day, but since it's your challenge...you do it how you want!